 All participants expressed that teletherapy is more accessible than in person therapy.
 Some noted that allay felt more affordable.
 That being said, 4/9 of the participants stated that they still believe in person therapy is more effective.
 However, given the current pandemic, teletherapy is the only choice in many cases.

-The results indicate that creating an intentional mental telehealth platform for Black, Indigenous and People of color may illicit more positive feelings in communities of color and create a space where individuals feel more comfortable getting help.
+The results indicate that creating an intentional mental online community for Black, Indigenous and People of color may illicit more positive feelings in communities of color and create a space where individuals feel more comfortable getting help.
+While I did not end up implementing allay, I took what I learned to create an online community on Instagram where I design graphics that center on the mental health of BIPOC.
+The community has grown to 120,000 people within the last year.